jgoossen851/qmk_firmware/keyboards/bastardkb/charybdis/3x5/keymaps/jgoossen851/readme.md

+# Custom Keymap

+This keymap is inspired by manna_harbor's Miryoku layout, Ben Vallack's 34-key layout for the Ferris keyboard, and BastardKB's trackball firmware and configuration for the Charibdis Nano.

 # Charybdis (3x5) `via` keymap

 The Charydbis (3x5) `via` keymap is based on a QWERTY layout with [home row mods](https://precondition.github.io/home-row-mods) and [Miryoku-inspired layers](https://github.com/manna-harbour/miryoku), and some features and changes specific to the Charybdis.